Cheerleader Melissa: Feud with Wesna (2007–2009)

-Pro Wrestling Revolution (2008–present)
+Pro Wrestling Revolution (2008–2014)

 Back in her home state of California, Anderson competed for the National Wrestling Alliance's Pro Wrestling Revolution (PWR) promotion in a series of matches fought under the ChickFight banner.
 After her first loss in an NWA World Women's Championship match against MsChif, (see below) she went on a winning streak under the gimmicks of both Cheerleader Melissa and Raisha Saeed.
 This streak included a victory against Lacey Von Erich in one of her first matches, as well as double victories over Christie Ricci, Christina Von Eerie and Rain, the latter two under both characters.
 This long series of wins led to her, under the Alissa Flash name, competing against the luchadora Lady Apache to crown the inaugural PWR Women's Champion on January 30, 2010.
 In losing her first match in 20 months, she lost out on the championship.
 A year later, on February 5 she wrestled in Shantelle Malawski's retirement match, picking up the victory.
 On February 23, 2013, Melissa defeated Dark Angel to win the vacant PWR Women's Championship for the first time.
 She lost the title to Ivelisse Vélez on April 21 at a pay-per-view held by the Puerto Rican World Wrestling League (WWL) promotion.
 She regained the championship three weeks later at a PWR event on May 11.
 On February 22, 2014, Melissa lost the PWR Women's Championship to Christina Von Eerie in a three-way match, which also included Savanah Riley.